commschamp/commsdsl/doc/GeneratedProjectWalkthrough.md

 ...
 target_link_libraries (my_proj cc::demo1)
 ```
-Note, that **cc::** is a default namespace for exported project (stands for CommsChampion).
+Note, that **cc::** is a default namespace for exported project.
 It is possible to change it using **OPT_CMAKE_EXPORT_NAMESPACE** cmake variable described earlier.

+Also note that in case of excluding [COMMS Library](https://github.com/commschamp/comms) lookup during the protocol build process
-Also note that protocol definition requires [COMMS library](https://github.com/commschamp/comms_champion#comms-library), which also needs to be found and imported into the project being built.
+it needs to be found separately and used inside `target_link_libraries()` invocation.
 ```
 list (APPEND CMAKE_PREFIX_PATH "/path/to/comms_champion/install/dir")
-find_package (LibComms NO_MODULE)
+find_package (LibComms REQUIRED NO_MODULE)
-if (NOT TARGET cc::comms)
-    message (FATAL_ERROR "COMMS library hasn't been found) endif ()
-...
 target_link_libraries (my_proj cc::demo1 cc::comms)
 ```
-Please also read [doc/CMake.md](https://github.com/commschamp/comms_champion/blob/master/doc/CMake.md) documentation page
+Please also read [doc/CMake.md](https://github.com/commschamp/comms/blob/master/doc/CMake.md) documentation page
-of the [comms_champion](https://github.com/commschamp/comms_champion) project for the overview on how to import the latter
+of the [COMMS Library](https://github.com/commschamp/comms) project for the overview on how to import the latter
-in CMake projects.
+in other CMake projects.